Music

 Implementation

 During the course of the year, all children are taught to understand and use each of the musical elements to improvise, compose, perform and evaluate and refine their ideas.
-Children in Year 3 and 4 learn to play the recorder and children in Year 5 and 6 learn to play the keyboard/keyboard of a glockenspiel.
-All children in KS2 are taught to read music.

 Performing to an audience is a very important part of music.
 Children are encouraged to take on the role of confident performers and respectful audience listeners within music lessons.
 This also provides the opportunity for them to listen, evaluate and refine using a critical ear.

 We look for opportunities for our children to be able to perform to a wider audience.
-Music is a strong feature in our Harvest, Christmas and Easter services at Trinity Church, where audiences are treated to high quality performances from; whole school singing, the choir, percussion orchestra and recorder clubs.
+Music is a strong feature in our Harvest, Christmas and Easter services at Holy Trinity Church, where audiences are treated to high quality performances from; whole school singing, the choir, percussion orchestra and recorder clubs.
 All year groups take turns to lead and feature in services throughout the school year.